Work unit: The disintegration of the danwei system

-At the same time the role of the work unit has changed as China has moved from a socialist ideology to "Socialism with Chinese characteristics".
-By 2000 much of the work unit's power had been removed.
+Ultimately, the danwei lost its economic and social dominance in the lives of Chinese urban workers due to economic reform and changing social attitudes towards individuality and identity amidst sweeping political change.
+By the 1990s, urban social identity shifted as people began to identify themselves by their individual identity cards rather than their danwei.
+By 2000 much of the work unit's remaining power had been removed.
 In 2003, for example, it became possible to marry or divorce someone without needing authorization from one's work unit.